Le Mans 24 Hours (video game): Reception

-Lupos of GameZone gave the PC version of Test Drive Le Mans six out of ten, saying, "I think if you are an avid fan of Le Mans, you will enjoy this game.
+Robert Howarth of GameFan gave the PC version of Test Drive Le Mans 85%, saying that it "offers above-average graphics, great controls and good artificial intelligence, as well as realistic tracks and cars all based on the 24 hours of Le Mans endurance race.
+Though its visuals are marred with some minor texture rendering problems on some systems, overall, its fast speed and sharp controls make Test Drive: Le Mans a game worth picking up for any hard-core racing enthusiast."
+Lupos of GameZone gave the same PC version six out of ten, saying, "I think if you are an avid fan of Le Mans, you will enjoy this game.
 It's not terrible.
 It's stable.
 You could probably get the steering wheel to work after a couple emails to Infogrames.
 You will enjoy doing the 24 hour challenges, racing against authentic teams and drivers, driving the authentic cars, and figuring out the handling on them.
 But if you just want to play a racing game that has the best physics engine, best graphics, and supports multiplayer, this isn't it."
 Later, Rita Courtney gave the Dreamcast version seven out of ten, saying, "This isn't a game that you will get tired of in a hurry!
 I think the instruction booklet could have had a few more details, but other than that it's a great game and a lot of fun!"
 Kevin Krause gave the PlayStation 2 version 7.8 out of 10, saying, "Overall, Le Mans 24 Hours is entertaining and possibly worth purchasing if you're looking for something a little different than most racing titles.
 Don't think that it comes without flaw though because it doesn't - it could definitely use some refinement in a few areas."
 Later, Ovaldog gave the PC version of Le Mans 24 Hours 7.5 out of 10, calling it "a very solid performer that should provide the race fan [with] many hours of racing action."

 Nick Woods of AllGame gave the PC version of Test Drive Le Mans four stars out of five, saying, "When all is said and done, Test Drive Le Mans is still a very fun, detailed game that will live up to the standards of racing game fans and critics alike."
 He later gave the Game Boy Color version three-and-a-half stars out of five, saying, "Taking the good and the bad into account, Test Drive Le Mans ends up being a worthwhile purchase.
 Game Boy Color owners probably won't find a more gripping racing game for their format."
 Bryan Melville, however, gave the PlayStation version two-and-a-half stars out of five, calling it "another sub par game in the series."